Zovchic/GitWeb-Sites/README.md

-# Website Creation Tutorial
+# Website Creation and Formatting Tutorial
 *comming soon*
-(if you can figure out how to create one, then PR it in and we might accept it.)
+- Don't use CAPS ever in website names, just so ya know.
+Only letters, numbers and - character